 The original CMMC framework had five levels of certification ranging from basic cybersecurity postures to sophisticated technologies to stop Advanced Persistent Threats (APTs).
 Release 2.0 reduces the certification levels to three by eliminating transition levels two and four.

-• Foundational: Level 1 only applies to companies with FCI data.
+- Foundational: Level 1 only applies to companies with FCI data.
 Protecting the information requires 17 controls for the basic safeguarding of FCI data.
 It focuses on reducing user access, storing protected materials, and restricting physical access.
+To achieve CMMC compliance, organizations must regularly self-assess their cybersecurity practices.

-• Advanced: Level 2 includes protecting CUI data.
+- Advanced: Level 2 includes protecting CUI data.
 The framework uses NIST 800-171, with its 14 security levels and 110 security controls.
+Level 2 organizations must seek independent assessments from a third party.

-• Expert: Level 3 reduces the risk of successful APTs.
+- Expert: Level 3 reduces the risk of successful APTs.
 These requirements establish a framework for defending against ongoing threats from cybercriminals.
+Organizations that fall into this category need regular government assessments of their cybersecurity posture.

 CMMC is a maturity model, meaning that companies are evaluated on a continuum of cybersecurity capabilities.
 Instead of producing a requirements document with a set date for compliance, the maturity model assesses compliance on a continuum of increasing cybersecurity capabilities.